-To be completed by an Independent Professional Authority^x
+To be completed by an Independent Professional Authority, such as a police officer.

+Student's name: Da te of misadventure event:

-Student S Name.
-TO THE INDEPENDENT PROFESSIONAL AUTHORITY PROVIDING DOCUMENTATION Your help in providing information regarding this student's misadventure is appreciated.
-This information will assist Killara High School in the assessment of this misadventure application.
-To be completed by a relevant person such as a police officer.
-Supporting documentary evidence should be attached.
-Date of misadventure event: Were you a witness to the event?
-Yes / No If no, how did you obtain the evidence you are providing?
+TO THE INDEPENDENT PROFESSIONAL AUTHORITY PROVIDING DOCUMENTATION Your help in providing information regarding this student's illness is appreciated.
+This information will assist Killara High School in the assessment of this illness application.

+Supportin g documentary evidenc e should be attached.

+Were you a witness to the event?
+Yes No If no, how did you obtain the evidence you are providing?

 Are you known to the student?
-Yes / No. If yes, describe the nature of the relationship: Description of misadventure event: Please describe how the student's misadventure could impact their examination performance or their ability to complete the assessment on the set date.
-If the student was unable to attend an examination, it is essential to provide full details in the space below or attach an additional statement.
-Independent Professional Authority Name: Profession: Signature: Date: Address: Contact phone number:
+Yes No If yes, des cribe the nature of the relationship:

+Description of misadventure event:

+e.
+If the student was unab r examination performance or their ability to e to attend an examination, it is essential to provide

+Independent Professional Authority:

+Name: Stamp:

+Profession:

+Address:

+Contact phone number:

+Signature: Date: